thomasvandermars/faster-rcnn-object-detection/README.md

 NOTE that the /datasets/ folder currently only holds an example dataset to clarify the way datasets have to be structured.

+## Pretrained Weights
+In order to upload the trained model weights (.h5 file) for the Region Proposal Network (RPN) (file size was too large), I had to split the weights file using WinRar (creating multiple partX.rar files).
+Re-combining after downloading them using WinRar is fairly straightforward.
+This video does a good job explaining how: https://www.youtube.com/watch?v=mL93VigLaYo.

 ## Faster Region-based Convolutional Neural Network (Faster R-CNN)

 Faster R-CNN is a so-called one-shot object detector.
 The first part of the model is aimed at proposing regions within the image that conatin the objects.
 This is done through what is called a Region Proposal Network (RPN).
 The second stage is a Convolutional Neural Network (CNN), which can classify these regions of interest (ROIs) into one of several class labels.